cloudfoundry/java-buildpack/docs/framework-client_certificate_mapper.md

 # Client Certificate Mapper
 The Client Certificate Mapper Framework adds a Servlet Filter to applications that will that maps the `X-Forwarded-Client-Cert` to the `javax|jakarta.servlet.request.X509Certificate` Servlet attribute.

-The Client Certificate Mapper Framework will download a helper library, [java-buildpack-client-certificate-mapper][library repository], that will enrich Spring Boot applications classpath.
+The Client Certificate Mapper Framework will download a helper library, [java-buildpack-client-certificate-mapper][library repository], that will enrich Spring Boot (2 and 3), as well as JEE / JakartaEE applications classpath with a servlet filter.

-If the app you're deploying is using Spring Boot 2 or earlier, the latest 1.x version (`javax` support) from [the listing][this listing] will be downloaded.

-If the app you're deploying is using Spring Boot 3, the latest 2.x version (`jakarta` support) from [the listing][this listing] will be downloaded.
 <table>
   <tr>
     <td><strong>Detection Criterion</strong></td>